aymanzerda-sudotime/aymanzerda-sudotime.github.io/_teaching/wannacry.md

 ![tasksche](/images/tasksche-executable.png)

  * The malware creates a bunch of processes, the interesting one is this ``tasksche.exe``.
- * We can see clearly that the ransomware is unpacking ``tasksche.exe`` with the process tree.
+ * With the process tree, we can see clearly that the ransomware is unpacking ``tasksche.exe``.

  ![process-tree](/images/process-tree.png)